-Together with the HSO, the head of sciences is responsible for the compilation of inventories, Risk Assessments and identification of control measures (COSHH Regulations) for all substances and processes used in connection with maintenance of the house, gardens and the teaching laboratories
+Together with the HSO, the Curriculum Area Manager (Mathematics & Sciences) is responsible for the compilation of inventories, Risk Assessments and identification of control measures (COSHH Regulations) for all substances and processes used in connection with the teaching laboratories.

 The HSO is responsible for ensuring compliance with the control measures and for maintenance, examination and test of control equipment.